 4. Violence: MG: brutal viciousness (stabbing, machine gun slaughters, etc.) are not acceptable in this category.
 Remember the reader is as young as 8 and in third grade.
 Your book will be banned or rejected by editors or agents.

-YA: violence is acceptable, but it should serve a purpose not thrown in because you’re trying to make the book edgy or feel this will make it YA.
+YA: violence is acceptable, but it should serve a purpose and not thrown in because you’re trying to make the book edgy or feel this will make it YA.
 YA books can also be banned for sexual content, language and violence.

 5. Their world: MG: their focus is on home, family and friends and their place within that structure.
 They may engage in pretend play.
 They are dependent upon parents for transportation, money, food, clothing and shelter.
 Even if they have a part time job, they are not able to meet all their needs.
 They do not think long term, for example, what college do they want to attend, etc.